Everything Prime Minister Boris Johnson Has Said About Women's Rights

 Another thing to keep in mind is that his personal life has come under increased scrutiny during the race when police were called to his home following neighbours overhearing an altercation involving him and his partner Carrie Symonds.
 The police later issued a statement saying "there were no offences or concerns apparent to the officers and there as no cause for police action".

 He later defended his column, describing it as a "strong, liberal defence of the right of women to wear the burqa," adding that he had received letters of support from Muslim religious leaders.
-However Tell Mama - which records hate crimes - reported the rise in reported Islamophobic incidents targeting women wearing Islamic veils were directly linked to his comments
+However Tell Mama - which records hate crimes - reported the rise in reported Islamophobic incidents targeting women wearing Islamic veils were directly linked to his comments.

 And it wasn't just women he infuriated, either.
 At the time of his comment, Conservative peer and former Director of Strategy for 10 Downing Street Jacob Rees-Mogg said: "The rottenness of Boris Johnson goes deeper even than his casual racism and his equally casual courting of fascism.
 He will advocate literally anything to play to the crowd of the moment.
 His career is a saga of moral emptiness and lies; pathetic; weak and needy; the opposite of strong."
 Ouch.

-That wasn't the only enemy he made thanks to his comments, either - earlier this year, in response to Boris claming he was a feminist, Labour MP Jess Phillips was quoted saying: "What the hell has Boris ever done for the rights of women?
+That wasn't the only enemy he made thanks to his comments, either - earlier this year, in response to Boris claiming he was a feminist, Labour MP Jess Phillips was quoted saying: "What the hell has Boris ever done for the rights of women?
 Boris Johnson has to remember that when we are talking about feminism we are talking about all women, not just the women he chooses."

 She added: "Boris Johnson called loads of women where I live 'letterboxes'.
 It is racist and sexist and he has done absolutely nothing to go and talk to Muslim women about the reasons that they do anything."